IBM-ICP4D/icp4d-tutorials/README.md

-# Cloud Pack For Data Tutorial
+# Cloud Pak For Data Tutorial

-This is the repository for the ICP4D Tutorial Data and setup.
-ICP4D Tutorial is based on IBM Cloud Pak for data v2.1.
+This is the repository for the CP4D Tutorial Data and setup.
+CP4D Tutorial is based on  Cloud Pak for data v2.1.
 For more information on this exciting new Data Science Platform, please visit  [ibm.com](http://ibm.com).
-ICP4Data provides an end-to-end, integrated & governed data & analytics solution platform where Data Engineers Data Stewards, Data Scientists and Business Users collaborate to bring forward the best insights from the existing data in the enterprise.
+CP4Data provides an end-to-end, integrated & governed data & analytics solution platform where Data Engineers Data Stewards, Data Scientists and Business Users collaborate to bring forward the best insights from the existing data in the enterprise.

 ## Flow
 1. Download and Load the core setup modules.
-2. Import the dataset into IBM ICP4Data
+2. Import the dataset into IBM CP4Data
 3. Prepare and shape the dataset using Data Transform.
 4. Using Imported Jupyter notebook , train a simple linear regression model.
-5. Save the resulting model into ICP4Data.
+5. Save the resulting model into CP4Data.
 6. Use the saved model for predictions

 ## Featured technologies